 Today, I thought I’d share a new recipe for Smoked Paprika Corn Crackers that can serve as an appetizer or a side dish.

-I made this recipe my own by highlighting paprika, but the sweet, corn flavor is still the best part of these healthy, raw crackers.
+I made this recipe highlighting paprika, but the sweet, corn flavor is still the best part of these healthy, raw crackers.

 To start, just de-frost a 1-pound bag of frozen corn kernels in the fridge overnight.
 Then, pour the contents into the bowl of a food processor (no need to drain) and add your spices: